Characterising regular double Stone and pseudocomplemented Kleene algebras in completions of rough sets induced by reflexive relations: Introduction

+The structure of $\mathrm{RS}$ is well studied when $R$ is an equivalence.
 J.~Pomykala and {J.A.}~Pomykala \cite{PomPom88} proved that $\mathrm{RS}$ is a complete lattice forming a Stone algebra.
 This result was improved in \cite{Comer93} by {S.D.}~Comer, who showed that $\mathrm{RS}$ forms a regular double Stone algebra.

-The literature contains numerous studies in which information about objects is given in terms of other types of relations generalising equivalences.
-For instance, rough approximations defined by an arbitrary binary relation were considered as early as \cite{Yao96}.
+In \cite{GeWa92}, M.~Gehrke and E.~Walker proved that $\mathrm{RS}$ is isomorphic to $\mathbf{2}^I \times \mathbf{3}^K$, where $I$ is the set of singleton $R$-classes, $K$ is the set of non-singleton classes, and $\mathbf{2}$ and $\mathbf{3}$ are the chains of two and three elements, respectively.
+In addition, $\mathrm{RS}$ forms a three-valued {\L}ukasiewicz algebra, as shown by P. Pagliani \cite{Pagl97}.

-Rough sets defined by quasiorders (reflexive and transitive relations) have been investigated by several authors; see \cite{Ganter07, JarvRadeRivi24, Kortelainen1994, KumBan2015, Umadevi13, Qiao2012} In this case the lattice $\mathrm{RS}$ is known to be completely distributive and spatial; moreover, a so-called Nelson algebra can be defined on it.

-The lattice $\mathrm{RS}$ is also completely distributive and spatial whenever $R$ is a tolerance (a reflexive and symmetric relation) induced by an irredundant covering of $U$.
-Moreover, in this case $\mathrm{RS}$ also forms a regular pseudocomplemented Kleene algebra.
-Notably, in both highlighted cases, $\mathrm{RS}$ forms a regular double Stone algebra if and only if $R$ is an equivalence relation.
+Rough sets defined by quasiorders (reflexive and transitive relations) have been investigated by several authors; see \cite{Ganter07, JarvRadeRivi24, Kortelainen1994, KumBan2015, Umadevi13, Qiao2012}.
+If $R$ is a quasiorder, a Nelson algebra can be defined on $\mathrm{RS}$ \cite{JarRad11}.
+Rough sets defined by tolerances (reflexive and symmetric relation) are studied in \cite{Jarvinen01, JarRad14,SkowStep96, SlowVand00}, for example.
+Generally, for a tolerance, $\mathrm{RS}$ is not necessarily a lattice \cite{Jarvinen01}.
+In cases where $R$ is a tolerance induced by an irredundant covering of $U$, $\mathrm{RS}$ forms a regular pseudocomplemented Kleene algebra.
+While symmetric and transitive relations lead to an $\mathrm{RS}$ structure identical to that of equivalences, transitivity alone does not guarantee that RS is a lattice \cite{Jarv04}.
+Antisymmetric reflexive relations were also considered in \cite[Theorem~25]{ManRad20}.

-However, for an arbitrary tolerance relation, the ordered set $\mathrm{RS}$ is not necessarily a lattice; see \cite{Jarvinen01}.
-This fact inhibited research in this direction for a long time.
-In \cite{Umadevi2015}, D.~Umadevi presented the Dedekind--MacNeille completion of $\mathrm{RS}$ for arbitrary binary relations, denoted here by $\mathrm{DM(RS)}$.
-Her work provided a starting point for our study, in which we have restricted ourselves to reflexive relations.
-This restriction was motivated by the fact that reflexivity of $R$ is equivalent to a natural requirement for rough approximations: namely, that $X^\DOWN \subseteq X \subseteq X^\UP$ holds for each subset $X\subseteq U$.